Speaking and Publishing Opportunities

 There are two interdisciplinary Graduate Liberal Studies conferences coming up in the next year.
 Submitting a paper is a great way to meet other GLS communities and hear different perspectives on topics of interest.

 Borders and Migrations -- The Association of Graduate Liberal Studies (AGLSP) Annual Conference, October 11 to 13, 2018.
 Hosted by Arizona State University, this year's conference will be held in Phoenix, Arizona.
 The AGLSP is the national professional association of GLS programs, faculty, students and staff.
-Proposals are due by May 16.
+Update: Proposals are now due by June 15, 2018.
 Student papers are welcome.
 Several Duke GLS students presented at the last conference.

 Further opportunities can be found at: